Additional information available on the Medical Assistant Department website.

 Program Learning Outcomes

-Upon completion of the Medical Assistant or Clinical Office Assistant programs, students should be able to:
+Upon completion of the Medical Assistant degree program, students should be able to:

 - Identify and describe body system structures and/or, disorders and/or diseases